Robin Hood: Prince of Thieves: Plot

 Despite the price on his head, Robin shapes the growing band of outlaws into a formidable force against the Sheriff.
-They rob rich folk passing through the forest and distribute the stolen wealth and food among the poor, and are joined by the beer-loving Friar Tuck.

-Marian offers Robin any aid she can, and they fall in love.
+They rob rich folk passing through the forest and distribute the stolen wealth and food among the poor, and coerce the beer-loving Friar Tuck to join them.
+Marian offers Robin any aid she can and they fall in love.
 Robin's success and public support infuriate the Sheriff, who worsens his abuse of the peasants and kills Gisbourne for failing to stop the outlaws.
-Mortianna advises the Sheriff to recruit fearsome Celtic warriors from Scotland and that he must marry someone of royal blood: Marian, the king's cousin.
+Mortianna advises the Sheriff to recruit fearsome Celtic warriors from Scotland and that he must marry someone of royal blood: Marian, King Richard's cousin.

-Betrayed by the Bishop, Marian is taken prisoner, and Duncan rides to warn Robin, unknowingly followed by the Sheriff's men.
+Betrayed by the Bishop, Marian is taken prisoner and Duncan rides to warn Robin, unknowingly followed by the Sheriff's men.
 They storm Sherwood with Celtic reinforcements and burn Robin's hideout, capturing many of the outlaws and killing Duncan.
 With Robin presumed dead, the Sheriff threatens the prisoners and their families, forcing Marian to agree to marriage.
 Will bargains with the Sheriff to betray Robin and returns to Sherwood, but instead reveals that he is Robin's half-brother, and they reconcile.

 On the day of the wedding, Robin and his men infiltrate Nottingham Castle and save the outlaws from being hanged.
 With the help of Azeem's explosive powder, they free the prisoners, and Azeem inspires the peasants to revolt, forcing the Sheriff to retreat with Marian into his keep.

-The Bishop hastily performs the marriage, but before the Sheriff can consummate it, Robin bursts in.
-Friar Tuck finds the Bishop fleeing with gold, burdens him with additional treasure, and defenestrates him.
+The Bishop hastily performs the marriage but before the Sheriff can consummate it, Robin bursts in.
+Friar Tuck finds the Bishop fleeing with gold, burdens him with additional treasure and defenestrates him.
 In a fierce duel, Robin kills the Sheriff, and Azeem kills Mortianna in defense of Robin, thus fulfilling his life-debt.
 Later, Robin and Marian's wedding in Sherwood is interrupted by the return of King Richard, who blesses the marriage and thanks Robin for saving his throne.